What Do Striped Bass Like to Eat

 This is where the Atlantic States Marine Fisheries Commission (ASMFC) comes in because of the Striper’s dwindling bass population; more stringent laws are put in place to protect them.

-In the US, Striped Bass inhabit waters ranging from Maine all the way down to North Carolina.
+In the US, Striped Bass inhabit waters ranging from Maine down to North Carolina.
 Such a vast fishery can’t reasonably be managed by a single state.
 This is where the Atlantic States Marine Fisheries Commission (ASMFC) comes in because of the Striper’s dwindling population more stringent laws are put in place to protect them.

 What is the Striped Bass Weight Calculator?